DavidCallaway/Portfolio/README.md

 ### Work Experience
 **Inventory Control Specialist @ Veyer LLC (_December 2023 - Present_)**

 -Employed Excel and inventory management software to consistently reconcile inventory levels daily, ensuring data accuracy.

 -Implemented a proactive approach to achieve inventory excellence by conducting meticulous data analysis and reporting.

 **Inbound Supervisor @ Ollie's Bargain Outlet (_May 2023 - December 2023_)**

 -Spearheaded the development and implementation of a new auditing process that resulted in a significant increase in quality percentages.

 -Provided personalized constant feedback to receivers, resulting in a decrease in error rates from 22% to less than 1%.

 -Managed a team of 44 associates with diverse responsibilities in the receiving and stocking departments.

 **Inventory Control Lead @ Bed Bath and Beyond (_January 2021 - May 2023_)**

--Leveraged Excel expertise to identify and resolve $300k in weekly damages.
+Leveraged Excel expertise to identify and resolve $300k in weekly damages.

 -Implemented cost-saving processes, reducing expenses by 48% within a 6-month timeframe.

 -Enhanced productivity of 25 associates through effective leadership during slotting project.

 -Fostered collaboration among inventory control departments to achieve project objectives.

 ## Portfolio Projects